solliancenet/microsoft-redis-cache-migration/04_PostMigration/03_BCDR.md

 - Open the Azure Portal.
 - Browse to the **PREFIX-redis-basic6** Azure Cache for Redis instance.
 - Under **Settings** select **Geo-replication**
-- Select **Unlink caches**, the replication will unlink and the two caches will become read/write.
+- Select **Unlink caches**, the replication will un-link and the two caches will become read/write.

 ## BCDR Checklist